alexgt1/alexgt1.github.io/_sections/section_7.md

           <div class="view-more">
             <a href="{{ programme.url }}">View More <i class="fa fa-arrow-right"></i></a>
           </div>

-The code below checks each programme in the programmes collection for the button_title variable.
-If a programme has this variable then the button link should also be displayed as part of the programmes section.
-Alternatively, if a programme doesn't have a button title then no button will be displayed.

           {% if programme.button_title %}
           <a target="_blank" href="{{ programme.button_link }}" class="btn btn-1 btn-1a">{{ programme.button_title }}</a>
           <br>